emondek/emondek.github.io/_posts/2015-3-9-Azure-Usage-Analytics-Report.md

 ---
 layout: post
-title: Azure Usage Analytics Report
+title: Azure Usage Analytics Report - March 2015
 ---

 Analyzing usage data for Microsoft Azure can be very challenging.
 There are dozens of different services, each with their own billing meters and rates that can vary by region.
 To help simplify this task, I (along with my colleague Vipul Shah) created a Microsoft Excel-based report that enables you to analyze your Azure usage by department, account, subscription, service, region and time frame.